Governance & Reliability

 Sustainability

-Energy footprint — the environmental cost of AI training and inference is significant and growing, documented in multiple independent studies (Patterson et al., 2021).
-Regulatory pressure on AI energy consumption is already emerging and will spread.
+Energy footprint: the environmental cost of AI training and inference is significant and growing.10 Regulatory pressure on AI energy consumption is already emerging and will spread.

-Hardware dependency — semiconductor supply chain geopolitics have become AI infrastructure policy.
-Organisations modelling supply chain disruption as a planning scenario rather than a tail risk are building more durable systems.
+Hardware dependency: semiconductor geopolitics have become AI infrastructure policy.
+Model supply chain disruption as a planning scenario, not a tail risk.

-Unit economics of inference — the long-term viability of an AI product depends on whether the cost of serving each user decreases as the system matures.
+Unit economics of inference: viability depends on whether the cost of serving each user falls as the system matures.
 Systems whose economics do not improve with scale are not businesses.
 They are experiments with an expiry date.

 A system that burns resources unsustainably is not ambitious.
 It is deferred failure dressed as vision.